 Morais Leitão, Galvão Teles, Soares da Silva & Associados, SP, RL. is a leading full-service law firm in Portugal, with a solid background of more than 80 years of experience.
 Internationally recognised, its reputation stems from the excellence and high level of the services provided to clients, solid ethical values and a distinctive approach with cutting edge solutions.
 The specialised legal services in the main areas of law and in different sectors of the economy are also a guide mark of the firm that lead to its involvement in the most important operations in Portugal, as well as in high-value cross-border transactions and disputes.
-The team's expertise covers, but is not limited to: creating structures for real estate investment operations in the form of companies, real estate investment funds and real estate companies; real estate investment operations, mergtional clients.
-In the area of corporate and real estate Filipa Arantes Pedroso provides advice in real estate investment (asset deal or share deal); mergers and acquisitions and its due diligences; in the creation of real estate investment structures, real estate investment funds and real estate companies; in touristic investment operations; in the execution and negotiation of real estate agreements, notably purchase and sale, sale and lease back, options, etc.; in execution and negotiation of construction agreements, project and supervision; execution and negotiation use and management real estate agreements such as operation of hotels, leases and others; in real estate financing and respective security.
+The team's expertise covers, but is not limited to: creating structures for real estate investment operations in the form of companies, real estate investment funds and real estate companies; real estate investment operations, mergers and acquisitions and performance of the respective due diligences; monitoring the installation, the exploitation and the operation of tourism projects; preparing and negotiating real estate agreements, purchase and sale agreements, sale and lease-back agreements, call options, swaps and surface rights; preparing and negotiating public works contracts agreements, designs and necessary supervision; preparing and negotiating real estate use and management agreements, such as hotel management agreements, lease agreements, use assignment and beneficial rights; real estate financing operations and the preparation of respective guarantees.
+The firm has assisted clients in operations involving office buildings, shopping centres, retail parks, logistic parks, hotels and other tourism projects.